Mathics3/mathics-development-guide/docs/extending/developing-code/contributing-developing.rst

 Contributing
 ------------

-Here is the basic workflow for contributions to the Mathics source code:
+Here is the basic workflow for contributions to the Mathics3 source code:

-1. Create your own github account and fork the `Mathics github repository <https://github.com/mathics/Mathics>`__ (see `github help on forking <https://help.github.com/articles/fork-a-repo>`__ which also includes explanations of further steps).
+1. Create your own github account and fork the `Mathics3 github repository <https://github.com/mathics/Mathics>`__ (see `github help on forking <https://help.github.com/articles/fork-a-repo>`__ which also includes explanations of further steps).